espruino/BangleApps/apps/minimal_clock/README.md

 # Minimal Analog Clock #

-This app probably displays the most basic analog clock one can think of - just some clock hands and no clock face.
+This app displays the perhaps most basic analog clock one can think of - just some clock hands and no clock face.

 ![](app-screenshot.png)